-Objectives: this study assessed the role/services community pharmacists play/offer in the management of HIV patients in Rivers State, and evaluated the perception of community pharmacists towards management of HIV infected patients.
+Objectives: this study assessed the role/services community pharmacists play/offer in the management of HIV patients in Rivers State, Southern region of Nigeria, and evaluated the perception of community pharmacists towards management of HIV infected patients.

-Method: A cross-sectional study was carried out among three hundred and seventy- four community pharmacist- owned pharmacies spread across Rivers State.
+Method: A cross-sectional study was carried out among three hundred and seventy four community pharmacist owned pharmacies spread across Rivers State.
 Data were collected using pre-tested structured questionnaire.
-The structure comprises (1) demographic information (2) services offered to HIV infected patients (3) perception towards community pharmacists' involvement in management of HIV.
-Data analysis was done using SPSS version 16and statistical significance was taken at p < 0.05.
+The structure comprises demographic information, services offered to HIV infected patients and perception towards community pharmacists' involvement in management of HIV.

 Results: Out of 374 (100%) community pharmacist-owned pharmacies only 30 (8%) were involved in the management of HIV patients.
-22(73.3%) were male and 8(26.7%) were female.
-While 23(76.7%) had B.Pharmdegree, 2(6.7%) had PharmD.
-18(70%) had 11 - 20yrs practice experience as 7(23%) had over 20yrs experience.
+Total 22(73.3%) were male and 8(26.7%) were female.
+While 23(76.7%) had B.Pharm degree; 2(6.7%) had Pharm D. 18(70%) had 11-20 yrs practice experience as 7(23%) had over 20 yrs experience.
 23(76.6%) had special HIV training program while 3(10%) self-acquired information on HIV.
-The services offered ranged from antiretroviral medication refill, counselling HIV patients on adherence to therapy, education on HIV disease, referral of patients for tests to monitor response to therapy, to decision-making as to when to switch therapy, and documentation of information on patients' medication history.
-No respondent offered HIV test services.
-24(80%) counsel patients on adherence to therapy and educate them on HIV disease, but only 18(60%) document information on patients' medication history.
-30(100%) offer medication refill services, but 15(50%) recommend switch in therapy when patient compliance is poor.
-The Likert scale to measure perceptionis biased towards agreement, Likert scale 3.89, that community pharmacists are knowledgeable and well positioned to play role in the management of HIV infected patients.
-There is no statistical difference (p>0.05) in services offered with regard to gender, but there is a statistical difference in services offered based on level of training and practice experience among community pharmacists.
+The Likert scale to measure perception is biased towards agreement, Likert scale 3.89, that community pharmacists are knowledgeable and well positioned to play role in the management of HIV infected patients.

-Conclusion: Very few 30(8%) of registered community pharmacists are involved in the management of HIV patients in Rivers State.
+Conclusion: Very few 30(8%) of registered community pharmacists are involved in the management of HIV patients.
 Although the services offered cut across the guidelines for management of HIV infected patients, there is still need for improvement and regular update on HIV training for community pharmacists.
 These steps would help to involve more community pharmacists, decongest hospitals and reduce workload on hospital pharmacists.

-Key Words: HIV patients, Community pharmacists, Services/roles, South- South Zone Nigeria
+Keywords: Community pharmacists, HIV-patients, services/roles, Southern Nigeria.